And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 There's a phrase which has been employed by Robert Anton Wilson and Antero Alli, taken from Arthurian literature - "The Chapel Perilous."
 For me, it's the point in the dead center of the intersection between spiritual psychosis and ego expansion.
 You either navigate your way through it, are helped through it, or you're stuck there for the rest of your life.
 However long or forshortened that ends up being.

 We weren't prepared to deal with some of the psychological and spiritual effects that can occur when you engage in a lot of the things we were engaging with.
 As a group of kids who were already dealing with various traumas, neurotic issues, and Cluster B personality disorders, we were just not ready for a trip through the Chapel Perilous.
-The warnings in books like Donald Michael Kraig's Modern Magick did not prepare us for what happened - because like everyone else who gets themselves into the same kind of mess, we naively thought we could handle it.
+The warnings in books like Donald Michael Kraig's Modern Magick did not prepare us for what happened, or was just not helpful (the Middle Pillar Excercise was the single most helpful thing I did to pull myself out of the mindset caused by spiritual psychosis, and the disclaimer about it in Modern Magick just seems silly and overcautious now.)

 Now I wonder if we weren't just all succumbing to a kind of "subliminal social programming" for what was "supposed to happen" to kids like us who "played around with magic" if that makes sense.
 (This seems to be a real phenomenon - occult writer Paul Huson even attempts deprogram readers of it early on in his book Mastering Witchcraft.)

-But way back then in the early 1990s, the aesthetics and the spirit of the 1960s were enjoying a sort of resurgence. it had seemed like my Mother’s generation had been on the verge of a magnificent breakthrough, a renaissance of transcendent thought and art and creativity and personal freedom and expression.
+Because, back then in the early 1990s, the aesthetics and the spirit of the 1960s were enjoying a sort of resurgence. it had seemed like my Mother’s generation had been on the verge of a magnificent breakthrough, a renaissance of transcendent thought and art and creativity and personal freedom and expression.
 But then the 80s happened, Ronald Reagan happened, things got really hairy for a while with the Cold War, and the AIDS epidemic happened.
-This was the oppressive and often horrific reality that I had grown up in.
+Some things did change for the better, but it was like everything else that was good about that time had just been shoved back into the closet by the time the 1980s rolled around, leading to the dreary reality that I had grown up in.

-But I kept hearing stories of the glorious cultural revolution of the 1960s, Height-Ashbury, Woodstock, Dr. Martin Luther King and Malcolm X, Timothy Leary, Ken Kesey and the Merry Pranksters, all of it.
+But I kept hearing stories of the glorious cultural revolution of the 1960s, Height-Ashbury, Woodstock, Dr. Martin Luther King Jr. and Malcolm X, Timothy Leary, Ken Kesey and the Merry Pranksters, all of it.
 And my whole life, I was asking “what happened?
 Why did the cultural revolution fail?”
-What had caused the Boomer generation to betray everything that they had claimed to believe in, and go right back to being obedient reactionary consumer-serfs?
-What had caused such an overwhelming backlash of hatred, bigotry, superstition, religious fundamentalism, and right-wing authoritarianism disguised as “American Freedom,” (two words which are diametrically opposed to one another) occurred in response to the relatively small and brief flash of true freedom which had just come before it?
+What had caused the Baby Boomer generation to betray everything that they had claimed to believe in, and go right back to being obedient reactionary consumer-serfs?
+Why did they turn around and participate in the backlash of hatred, bigotry, superstition, religious fundamentalism, and right-wing authoritarianism that had occurred in response to the paradigm shift which they had fought so hard to bring about?
+Why were we living in the reality where the hateful Backward Backlash had won?

 It had seemed like the thing to do was to try and jumpstart a new cultural revolution to pick up where the other one had left off - but when it came down to it, we were just a handful of psychologically damaged teenage weirdos in Texas in the early 1990s.
 The eschaton was not going to be so easily immanetized by the likes of us.
 I entered my twenties with a crushing sense of disillusionment, and a need to prove that what we had experienced was somehow valid, nonetheless.